mylesgrxnt/Learn-Javascript/README.md

 ## SETUP (Read First)

+1) Ensure you have Google Chrome installed, with developer tools enabled.
+You can check this by pressing F12 on Windows or Option + ⌘ + I on Mac, and a toolbar should open listing all the elements on the webpage.

-1) Install Node.js
+2) Install Node.js

-2) Install Visual Studio Code, or any other code editor that you are comfortable using.
+3) Install Visual Studio Code, or any other code editor that you are comfortable using.

-3) Clone this repository onto your local machine.
+4) Clone this repository onto your local machine.

-4) Read the Overview section of the README.md
+5) Read the Overview section of the README.md

-5) Open "Module 1 - Introduction to JavaScript" and begin reading "module 1.txt"
+6) Open "Module 1 - Introduction to JavaScript" and begin reading "module_1.md"

 ## Overview